-Expectations and confidence are high, as is the wait for the proven outcome of success … only to experience an anti-climax, as productivity and performance does not equate to that assured in the interview.
+Expectations and confidence are high, as is the wait for the proven outcome of success… only to experience an anti-climax, as productivity and performance do not equate to that assured in the interview.
 So what went wrong?

 The cause could be due to a number of factors, including, but not exhaustive: